 Transportation for Seniors and Individuals with Disabilities

--an individual with a temporary or permanent disability-*Proof of disability is required
+- An adult with a temporary or permanent disability

 Forward Health (Medicaid) Members